AliasAndrew/TodoListReact/docs.md

   _index.js_
   The entry point of the frontend script, the UI is built here from the React.DOM in the render function.
   _App.js_
-  The main component, renders the todo list from TodoItems and the AddTodo component and also contains the logic for handling them.
+  The main component, renders the todo list from Todos and the AddForm component and also contains the logic for handling them.
   _Components folder:_
-	  _TodoItem.js_
+	  _Todo.js_
 	The component responsible for the rendering of the individual items in the list.
-	  _AddTodo.js_
+	  _AddForm.js_
-	The component responsible for handling data from the AddTodo form and rendering it.
+	The component responsible for handling data from the AddForm form and rendering it.